pavedroad-io/roadctl/README.md

 `$ export FOSSA_API_KEY="XXXXXXXXXXXXXXXXXXXXXXXXXX"`

 NOTE: You can disable FOSSA in the integrations section of your definitions file you don't need it.

+### SonarCloud Requirements
+PavedRoad utilizes SonarCloud to champion quality code in this project.
+Please set up your SonarCloud account and the following environment variable to take full advantage of the CLI:

+`$ export SONARCLOUD_TOKEN="#########"`

+NOTE: You can disable SonarCloud in the integrations section of your definitions file you don't need it.

 ## Examples: Common Operations

 ### Initialize a Local Template Repository
 The following command populates available templates on your local hard drive.
-By default, they are placed $HOME/.pavedroad.d/templates
+By default, they are placed $HOME/.pavedroad.d/templates.

 `$ roadctl init`

 ###
 ### Print a List of Available Templates
 The roadctl command can print all available templates or verify an individual template name.
-The output includes the template type, name and its release status:
+The output includes the template type, name and its release status.

 `$ roadctl get templates`